 Career planning flexibility: Professional mobility requires a CPA license or the ability to become licensed.
 Many states which already have 150-hr. requirements will not provide reciprocity for out-of-staters who possess only 120 hours.
 Lack of 150 hours can adversely affect promotions contingent on a transfer, plans to move out of state, or advancement prospects in a market which includes some 150-hr. jurisdictions (e.g. metro NYC).

 Shortened experience requirement: Masters graduates need only one year of work in order to meet the experience requirement.

 Performance on the CPA exam: There is a growing body of evidence which shows significantly enhanced pass rates for fifth-year students.

-Geneseo has an active recruting process and almost all students in the history of the program have graduated with job offers.
+Geneseo has an active recruiting process and almost all students in the history of the program have graduated with job offers.
 MS alumni work at each of the Big 4, numerous regional firms, in corporate accounting and government.
-Geneseo has strong connnections to several NYC-based firms and its Accounting Society operates an annual fall networking trip to the City.
+Geneseo has strong connections to several NYC-based firms and its Accounting Society operates an annual fall networking trip to the City.

 Financial support for the graduate students will consist of need-based financial assistance packages available to all students.
-These include Stafford and Perkins loans, College-work study employment, and TAP (if the students are full-time). http://financialaid.geneseo.edu/#Grad%20Student
+These include Stafford and Perkins loans and College-work study employment. http://financialaid.geneseo.edu/#Grad%20Student

 Starting in the spring 2014 semester a limited number of graduate assistantships will be available.
 Matriculated students should contact the program director, Dr. Harry Howe, for additional information.